 Kevin and I have worked together on a few matters now and I am very impressed with the way in which he represents his clients.
 He thinks outside the box and leaves no stone unturned in seeking recovery for his clients.
 Very professional team!

-What are Common Causes of Aviation Accidents?
+What are Common Causes of Aviation Accidents in Georgia?

 While aircraft manufacturers, airlines, mechanics, crews, and individuals who operate planes work to make sure that flying is a safe experience, not every flight goes as intended.
 Though accidents can be caused by a variety of factors, the following are common causes of airplane crashes: